MicrosoftDocs/azure-devops-docs/docs/manual-test/mtm/connect-microsoft-test-manager-to-your-team-project-and-test-plan.md

 ---
 title: Connect Microsoft Test Manager to your team project and test plan
-description: Manual and exploratory testing - Connect Microsoft Test Manager to your team project and test plan ms.assetid: 4a2c7eb1-c65d-4fd9-bb19-f733164752c1 ms.prod: devops ms.technology: devops-test
+description: Manual and exploratory testing - Connect Microsoft Test Manager to your team project and test plan when you want to test web applications ms.assetid: 4a2c7eb1-c65d-4fd9-bb19-f733164752c1 ms.prod: devops ms.technology: devops-test